-

 Take the following steps to avoid getting rugged:

+- Buy established tokens.
 If you are new to the space, it may be best to dip your toes by buying some Bitcoin (BTC) or Ether (ETH).
-The coins are more established and have larger market caps.
-This means that they are less volatile than cryptos that have just come to market.
+The coins are more established, have larger market caps and are less volatile than newer cryptos.

-If you do decide to roll the dice on investing in a high-risk project, you might not want to bet too much.
-As a rule of thumb, it’s never a good idea to invest more than you are okay to lose.
+- Don’t bet too much on high-risk projects.
+If you do decide to roll the dice on investing in a high-risk project, only invest what you are willing to lose.
 The more risky the bet you take, the more this rule holds true.

 FTX rug pull